Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Related Works

 \subsection{Adversarial Attacks in Object Tracking}

 Since the discovery of adversarial samples~\cite{szegedy2014}, researchers have conducted extensive studies on adversarial sample generation~\cite{fgsm,csa} and defense~\cite{freeat,fastat,defdistillation,gramask}.
 In recent years, some researchers have also explored adversarial sample generation methods specifically for object tracking tasks.

-SPARK~\cite{spark} demonstrates that classical BIM~\cite{bim}, and C\&W~\cite{cw} methods have poor transferability to tracking tasks and proposes an online incremental attack method that utilizes information from past frames.
+SPARK~\cite{spark} demonstrates that classical BIM~\cite{bim}, and C\&W~\cite{cw} methods have poor transferability to tracking task and proposes an online incremental attack method that utilizes information from past frames.
 One-Shot Attack~\cite{oneshot} attacks the initial frame before the tracking process begins using batch confidence loss and feature loss.
 FAN~\cite{fan} designs an efficient and fast attack method that induces drift loss and embedded feature loss to deviate the predicted bounding box from the true position and guide it towards a specific trajectory.
 CSA~\cite{csa} suppresses the target region in the heat map using a cooling-shirinking loss and induces the tracker to contract the bounding box.
 IoU Attack~\cite{iouattack} obtains the adversarial sample with the lowest IoU score by employing an orthogonal approximation method in a black-box iterative manner with minimal noise.
-UTA\cite{uta} devises a universal adversarial perturbation that can be directly transferred to other tracking networks and datasets to achieve targeted attacks.
+DFA~\cite{dfa} generates adversarial perturbation by minimizing the difference between foreground and background regions in feature space.
+UTA~\cite{uta} devises a universal adversarial perturbation that can be directly transferred to other tracking networks and datasets to achieve targeted attacks.
 It is evident that the majority of trackers experience significant degradation in tracking accuracy when confronted with adversarial samples.
 Therefore, conducting research to ensure that trackers remain robust against adversarial attacks is of paramount importance.

-However, to the best of our knowledge, there is currently no research on defense techniques specifically for object tracking networks.
+However, to the best of our knowledge, there is currently no research on adversarial defense specifically for object tracking.
 In this paper, we propose a adversarial defense network that is applicable to object tracking.